BrewDawg/Tiraggo.EF/README.md

+#Tiraggo.EF#
-#Tiraggo Query API for the Entity Framework#
+##The Tiraggo Dynamic Query API for the Entity Framework##

 By: Mike Griffin (http://www.tiraggo.com)

 License: [MIT](http://www.opensource.org/licenses/mit-license.php)

 ##Tired of LINQ and Lamba?##
 Tired of writing complex, unintuitive Linq and Lambda expressions?
-Why not tap into your already well honed SQL experience and write intuitive queries.
-Now you can have the best of both worlds, the Tiraggo Dynamic Query API which will load your Entity Framework entities.
+Why not tap into your knowledge of writing SQL queries.
+Now you can have the best of both worlds, the Tiraggo Dynamic Query API and your Entity Framework entities.

 ##Intuitive and Familiar SQL API##
 Full Intellisense Support